 In calculating the value of the total assets, Innocap will value securities that are publicly traded at the closing price on the valuation date for exchange traded and NASDAQ listed securities or the average of the bid and asked prices for other securities.

 Debt and equity securities that are not publicly traded will be valued at fair value as determined in good faith by the valuation committee of the board of directors based on the recommendation by the investment adviser and under valuation guidelines adopted by the board of directors, and then approved by the entire board of directors.
 Initially, the fair value of these securities will be their original cost.
-Debt securities valued at cost would be revalued for significant events affecting the issuer's performance and equity securities valued at cost would be revalued if significant developments or other factors affecting the investment provide a basis for valuing the security at a price other than cost, such as results of subsequent financing, the availability of market quotations, the portfolio company's operations and changes in market conditions.
+Debt securities valued at cost would be revalued for significant events affecting the investment provide a basis for valuing the security at a price other than cost, such as results of subsequent financing, the availability of market quotations, the portfolio company's operations and changes in market conditions.